 And promote any one of thousands of products available with the benefit of having professionally designed affiliate tools to help us with sales.
-Whilst this particular pricing model seems like the wrong way to go for most agencies, there are it seems a few agencies that will do this for you (see graph below).
+Whilst this particular pricing model seems like the wrong way to go for most agencies, there are it seems a few agencies that will do this for you.

 The other thing that we get regularly is comparison to poor low priced SEO services.
 Prospective clients will often say things like “Joe Blogs down the road will do my internet marketing for just £50 per month and he guarantees me 10 first page rankings for this”.
-First page rankings for £5 per keyword per month guaranteed, I dont thing so!!!
+First page rankings for £5 per keyword per month guaranteed, I dont think so!

 If you are running an agency, how do you allocate clients work for the month?
 Is it as straight forward as: the client has paid for 2 day’s work this month so that is allocated to a member of staff to work on only that client for 2 full days?

 In most cases when you take on a new client there are no additional major expenses like employment, computers etc. Therefore with overheads to some point fixed and with many SEO jobs only requiring time instead of a monetary investment, it is easy to over deliver for your clients, so why don’t many of the top end agencies do this?

 Recently a survey was done by SEOmoz regarding SEO pricing from different countries around the world.
 An infographic was put together by AYTM and the full results can be seen here: http://www.seomoz.org/blog/seo-pricing-costs-of-services